TreeCityWes/x1-val-stats/README.md

 # X1 Validator Statistics

-This repository contains a script that fetches comprehensive validator data from the Solana X1 testnet using Solana CLI.
+This repository contains a script that fetches comprehensive validator data from the Solana X1 mainnet using Solana CLI.

 ## Features

-- Fetches validator information from X1 testnet
+- Fetches validator information from X1 mainnet
 - Collects metrics including stake, performance, block production, and more
 - Outputs consolidated JSON data for analysis
 - Automatically updates data via GitHub Actions